-Party business sessions are usually fairly thinly attended at party conference, except back in the days of disaster and near bankrupcy immiediately after the merger which formed the Liberal Democrats.
+Party business sessions are usually fairly thinly attended at Liberal Democrat federal conference, except back in the days of disaster and near bankruptcy immediately after the merger which formed the Liberal Democrats.

-They can however play an important role, particularly where well chosen questions tease out information or get commitments on the record.
-James Graham’s question this morning about the Digital Economy Bill was a good example of this (and would have been even more cruicial has the emergency motions ballot not decided to debate the topic on Sunday morning).
+They can, however, play an important role, particularly where well-chosen questions tease out information or get commitments on the record.
+James Graham’s question this morning about the Digital Economy Bill was a good example of this (and would have been even more crucial has the emergency motions ballot not decided to debate the topic on Sunday morning).

-And so, here I am back in the conference hall for part two of today’s business blogging hatrick: the reports of the Parliamentary Parties (Commons, Lords and Europe).
+And so, here I am back in the conference hall for part two of today’s business blogging hattrick: the reports of the Parliamentary Parties (Commons, Lords and Europe).

-Paul Burstow (Chief Whip) repeatedly emphasised the party’s achievements in Parliament at stopping or chipping away at authoritarianism and prompoting liberalism.
-(A welcome echo of the comments I made last night at The Voice’s conference fringe meeting where I emphasised the importance of these issues, not just in their own right but also to appeal particularly to poential future activists.)
+Paul Burstow (Chief Whip) repeatedly emphasised the party’s achievements in Parliament at stopping or chipping away at authoritarianism and promoting liberalism.
+(A welcome echo of the comments I made last night at Lib Dem Voice’s conference fringe meeting where I emphasised the importance of these issues, not just in their own right but also to appeal particularly to potential future activists.)

 Paul Burstow said: